himanshusalve16/himanshusalve16/README.md

 - 👋 Hi, I’m @himanshusalve16
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning c programming along with some web development as side hustle
+- 🌱 I’m currently learning some web development as side hustle
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...